Planning permission is often, but not always required for building and engineering work, and for changes in the use of land or buildings.

 However, sometimes development is carried out without planning permission when it is required, or it does not properly follow the detailed plans or comply with conditions attached to planning permissions.

 When this happens, serious harm can be caused to the environment or the way that people live.
 Residents and businesses have a right to expect that harmful activities are dealt with effectively.
+In order to ensure this, a harm prioritisation system is in use.
+Details explaining how this works can be found in the Planning Enforcement Policy at the bottom of the page.

 Some work might be in breach of planning controls.
 This is work like: